 The programme office provides equipment that trainees are able to loan out for research purposes.
 Some examples of this equipment include digital recorders, USB foot pedals for transcription, mobile phones and telephone pick up devices to record telephone interviews.
 If you would like to loan out any equipment, we advise that you email the office in advance to ensure that what you need is in stock.
 If the equipment is not available we will chase this for you.
-You will be required to sign equipment out upon collection.

 The programme office has a selection of psychological tests that can be loaned out to trainees.
 A list of the tests available can be found in the resources section on Moodle.
-You will be required to sign out tests upon collection.

 The Classroom on Wheels